 But here’s the thing, it doesn’t matter anymore.
 The bad news really isn’t that bad at all.

 It doesn’t matter because the difference in relative gaming performance is so minimal at 1080p that it will almost entirely disappear as soon as you push the resolution up above that level.
 At 1440p or 4K you’ll see nothing between the Ryzen 7 and Core i7 chips.

-So now you finally have Ryzen genuinely competing in gaming performance at all levels, and massively outperforming the top Intel Coffee Lake chip in any computational task.
-And, what’s more, it does it for a good chunk less cash too.
+So now you finally have Ryzen genuinely competing in gaming performance at all levels, and only outperformed by the massively more-expensive top Intel Coffee Lake chip in any computational task.

 What you will have to put up with, however, is the higher power draw of the Ryzen 7 2700X.
 With its 105W TDP you might expect it to draw more power too, and our testing highlights that.
 But that’s a modest problem, and arguably not a problem for most people who will happily jam a GPU into their rig that will double peak platform load in a second.

 The big difference between Intel and AMD is still in the overclocking stakes.
 The Ryzen 7 2700X has been designed for higher frequencies out of the box, but it doesn’t have a lot of headroom if you want to take it any further.
 In fact, we only managed to get the all-core overclock to match the single-core max boost clock speed.

 That’s a shame, but is also unlikely to be much of an issue for most people.
 The fact the 8700K can overclock stably to 5.2GHz all day long means it gets some bragging rights, but when it still can’t keep up with the Ryzen 7 2700X’s processing chops, or give it any meaningful performance lead in games, it doesn’t really matter.